Saturday, April 6, 2024

 And I saw one of his heads as it were wounded to death; and his deadly wound was healed and all the world wondered after the beast (kingdom) Revelation 13:3

-Daniel 7:23,24 The fourth beast will be a fourth kingdom on the earth, which will be different from all the other kingdoms and will devour the whole earth and tread it down and crush it.
+Daniel 7:23,24 The fourth beast will be a fourth kingdom on the earth, which will be different from all the other (beast) kingdoms and will devour the whole earth and tread it down and crush it.
 Out of this kingdom ten kings will arise; and another will arise after them and he will be different from the previous ones and will subdue three kings.

-The beast (kingdom) that you saw was, and is not (was mortally wounded); and shall ascend out of the bottomless pit, and go into perdition: and they who dwell on the earth shall wonder, whose names were not written in the book of life from the foundation of the world, when they behold, the beast that was, and is not, and yet is.
+The beast (kingdom) that you saw (carry the woman) was, and is not (was mortally wounded); and shall ascend out of the bottomless pit, and go into perdition: and they who dwell on the earth shall wonder, whose names were not written in the book of life from the foundation of the world, when they behold, the beast (kingdom) that was, and is not, and yet is.
 Revelation 17:8

 Daniel 7:6 After this I beheld, and lo another, like a leopard, which had upon the back of it four wings of a fowl; the beast had also four heads and dominion was given to it.